 “ESTP” is one of sixteen personality types.
 While some estimates suggest ESTPs comprise only 4% of the general population, my research and experience suggests that estimates of 7% (or higher) are likely to be closer to the mark.
 ESTP males are thought to outnumber females at a clip of two to one.

-Like ESFPs, ESTPs are fun, active, and charming.
+As is true of the ESFP, ESTPs’ personality traits include being fun, active, and charming.
 Because ESTPs’ Thinking function is introverted in its direction (Ti), it often goes unnoticed by outsiders.
 What others tend to see is ESTPs engaging in action (Se) or with people (Fe).
 Their tertiary function, Extraverted Feeling (Fe), contributes ample affability and personableness to their outward presentation.

 ESTPs typically display conventional, even stylish, forms of dress.
 While their Ti is concerned with functionality and practicality, their Extraverted Sensing (Se) and Fe functions are attuned to the trendy and popular; social status is often a high priority for ESTPs.